xinjin/course-adv-net/assignments/assignment2.md

 established to allow messages being sent between hosts, which is already implemented and provided for you in topo.py.

-Your job is to implement the parser and the ingress control flow in the provided skeleton program:
+Your job is
+1. implement the parser and the ingress control flow in the provided skeleton program:
 [../assignment2_src/p4src/source_routing.p4](https://github.com/xinjin/course-adv-net/blob/master/assignments/assignment2_src/p4src/source_routing.p4).
+2. fill the `commands.txt` file with necessary commands.
+(You probably need to modify the sourcing path in script `course-adv-net/assignments/env.sh` to let it succesfully find the directory it wants in your local environment.)

 ### Description of the EasyRoute protocol